Large- and Medium-Scale Anisotropies in the Arrival Directions of Cosmic Rays observed with KASCADE-Grande: Discussion

 \section{Discussion}

-Our analysis does not uncover significant dipole anisotropies in the KASCADE-Grande data, as indicated by the $p$-value in the last column of Table~\ref{tab1}.
+Our analysis does not uncover significant dipole anisotropies in the KASCADE-Grande data, as indicated by the $p$-value in the second-to-last column of Table~\ref{tab1}.
 This is consistent with official results summarized in \cite{Apel:2019afz} and shown in columns 5 \& 6.
-The dipole amplitude in solar time induced by the solar Compton-Getting effect~\citep{CG1935} is expected to reach an amplitude of only $4.5\times10^{-4}$~\citep{Ahlers:2016rox}, which is far below the 90\% C.L.~upper limit of about $2.5\times10^{-3}$ inferred by our max-$\mathcal{L}$ analysis.
-On the other hand, a sidereal dipole anisotropy has been observed in an analysis of IceTop data at median energy of $1.6$~PeV at the level of $1.6\times10^{-3}$~\citep{Aartsen:2016ivj}.
-This is consistent with the best-fit sidereal dipole amplitude observed in the third $N_{\rm ch}$ bin with a median energy of $2.7$~PeV.
+The dipole amplitude in solar time induced by the solar Compton--Getting effect~\citep{CG1935} is expected to reach an amplitude of only $4.5\times10^{-4}$~\citep{Ahlers:2016rox}, which is far below the 90\% C.L.~upper limit of about $2.5\times10^{-3}$ inferred by our max-$\mathcal{L}$ analysis (see the last column of Tab.~\ref{tab1}).
+On the other hand, a sidereal dipole anisotropy has been observed in an analysis of IceTop data at a median energy of $1.6$~PeV at the level of $1.6\times10^{-3}$~\citep{Aartsen:2016ivj}.
+This is consistent with the best-fit sidereal dipole amplitude observed in the first $N_{\rm ch}$ bin with a median energy of $2.7$~PeV.

+Our analysis finds -- for the first time -- $4\sigma$ evidence for CR anisotropies on angular scales of $40^\circ$ at a level of $3.7\times10^{-2}$ and a median energy of $33$~PeV.
+The CR flux associated with the excess can be estimated as $E^2\phi_{\rm CR}(E) \simeq 1.7\times10^{-7} {\rm GeV}\, {\rm cm}^{-2}\,{\rm s}^{-1}$.
+As discussed earlier, the origin of medium-scale anisotropies could be induced by CR streaming in local magnetic fields.
+The gyroradius of $33$~PeV charged CRs in Galactic magnetic fields is less than 10~pc, and it is therefore not expected that this excess is related to the presence of a local CR source.
+However, there are two notable exceptions that we highlight in the following.

+Neutrons can be produced by CR collisions with gas and reach a decay length of about 300~pc at $33$~PeV.
+The corresponding anisotropy from local sources would appear fuzzy and distorted due to the variance of the neutron's lifetime and residual magnetic deflections after neutron decay into protons.
+Interestingly, the smoothing region of the maximal excess shown in Fig.~\ref{fig3} encloses the location of the Cygnus region -- a rich region of gas and star formation in our local Galactic environment.